Schoonover Stadium: Facilities

 The field is located on the southern edge of the Kent State campus, at the corner of Campus Center Drive and Ohio State Route 261.
 Adjacent to the field is the Allerton Softball Complex, a set of four intramural softball fields.
-Immediately north of the field is the indoor practice facility for both the baseball and softball teams, which was built in 2014.
-Plans call for construction of a new varsity softball field adjacent to the hitting facility as well as upgrades to the seating areas at Schoonover Stadium.
+Immediately north of the field is the indoor practice facility for both the baseball and softball teams, the David and Peggy Edmonds Baseball and Softball Training Facility, which opened in 2014.
+The Edmunds Hitting Facility includes dirt pitching mounds, movable batting cages, as well as offices for the coaching staff.
+It is named for Dave Edmonds, a 1980 KSU baseball alumnus, and his wife Peggy, who made the lead gift for the facility.

 In 2005, the playing surface was changed to FieldTurf, after having previously been natural grass.
 The FieldTurf was replaced in 2015 by Shaw Sports Turf.
 After the team's appearance in the 2012 College World Series, permanent lighting was added to the stadium in time for the 2013 season opener.